 DIV 3148.
 The Cultures of Mesopotamia and Anatolia.
 A consideration of the cultural and religious milieus of Mesopotamia and Anatolia before Alexander the Great, as they relate to the Hebrew Bible.
-[3] Mr. Sasson.
+[3] Mr. Sasson

 DIV 3149.
 The Cultures of Ancient Egypt and Canaan.
 A consideration of the cultural and religious milieus of Egypt and Canaan before Alexander the Great, and the impact they had on the creation of Israel.
-[3] Mr. Sasson.
+[3] Mr. Sasson

 DIV 3151.
 Jesus and the Early Christian Communities.
 A study of the ways in which the Gospel writers present the traditions about Jesus in response to contemporary events, cultural situations, and religious questions that were current in first-century communities.
 The course also addresses the relation of the Jesus of history to the Gospel portrayals.
-[3] Ms. Levine.
+[3] Ms. Levine

 DIV 3152.
 Interpreting the Gospels: Matthew.
 Focusing this year on the Gospel of Matthew, this class will examine how, through the centuries and today, Christian believers have interpreted and interpret this gospel as Scripture, that is, as a text with a teaching for or about their lives in specific religious, socio-economic, and cultural contexts.
 As we successively read different parts of the gospel, we will consider the teachings of this text for believers today, including teachings formulated by members of the class and related to mainline Protestant and Roman Catholic North American churches, African American churches, feminist circles, and "Third World" churches, and how these teachings compare with the diverging scholarly interpretations of this gospel.
-We will also consider how these teachings compare with other interpretations of Matthew in the history of the church (using Ancient Christian Commentary on Scripture, Vol. I, Matthew).
-The first and essential requirement for this class is active participation in seminar-like discussions, including several short oral presentations, and a concluding term paper (written in several stages during the last month of the term).
-[3] Mr. Patte.
+[3]

 DIV 3154.
 Gospel According to Luke.
 Exploration of Luke's compositional techniques, possible sources, Christology, community formation, and ethics, using a variety of approaches (socio-historical, literary, ideological, feminist).
 Knowledge of Greek required.
-[3] Ms. Levine.
+[3] Ms. Levine

 DIV 3156.
 Jewish and Christian Self-Definition.
 A study of the various options (social, theological, scriptural, practical) facing Jews and Christians in the first three centuries C.E. and of the processes by which the various communities narrowed those options in their attempts to establish a normative identity.
-[3] Ms. Levine.
+[3] Ms. Levine